cbdr/ruby-style-guide/README.md

   is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.

-* User a space before } and after { in hash literals
+* Use a space before } and after { in hash literals

   ```Ruby
   # good - space after { and before }